Tips for traveling with horses

 • Be sure you have a safe place to unload your horses for the night.
 Never unload horses at a roadside or travel stop.

 • When you tie a horse in the trailer, allow him to have enough rope to lower his head a bit, but not so much to get tangled in the rope.
 Horses need to be able to lower their heads to clear their lungs and sinuses (to prevent respiratory illness).
+I have found that elastic trailer ties work better than solid ones to keep horses calm when tied in a trailer.
+Also, be sure to fit the horse with a strong halter.

 • Bring enough hay for your trip — strange hay can cause colic in sensitive horses.
 That said, if you travel in most western states, you will need to have certified weed-free hay.
+Hay Bags tend to be a much safer option than hay nets which can entangle horses.

 • Have all health paperwork in place.
 You will need to have a health certificate for each horse as well as a valid Coggins test.
 Though it can vary from state to state, these are generally good for 30 days.